ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/How-To-Develop-A-PlayStation-4-Emulator(1).md

 ---
 # Overview

 PSET4 is a tiny PlayStation 4 emulator.
-I wrote this project for graphics driver learning.
+I wrote this project for **graphics driver** learning.
 There are many open source PS4 emulators, such as FPCS4 and GPCS4.
 These projects helped me greatly during PSET4 programming.
 Skelattack is the only game I have tested.
 Other games are not guaranteed to run successfully.

 Our project consists of four parts.
-The first part is load and parse the ELF.
-PS4 uses an extended ELF format named SELF (Signed Executable and Linkable Format) to store the executable file.
+The first part is **load and parse the ELF**.
+PS4 uses an extended ELF format named **SELF (Signed Executable and Linkable Format)** to store the executable file.
 We convert SELF to ELF and parse it to get information about the game program, such as the symbols, used libraries and initial parameters.
 Then, we allocate virtual memory and load the modules into memory.

-The second part is dynamic link.
+The second part is **dynamic link**.
 We have loaded the segment into memory.
 However, the memory address of the symbols using dynamic link have not been determined.
 We shall perform dynamic link for those symbols.

-The third part is to implement PS4's built-in libraries.
+The third part is to **implement PS4's built-in libraries**.
 Some shared libraries are exclusive to PlayStation4, such as the libSceGnmDriver library and the libSceAudioOut library.
-Those libraries can’t be loaded and parsed from the game’s source code, since they are a built-in library in PlayStation4 and there is no need to pack them into the game source code.
+Those libraries can't be loaded and parsed from the game's source code, since they are a built-in library in PlayStation4 and there is no need to pack them into the game source code.
 Therefore, we must implement these PS4's built-in libraries by ourselves.

 The fourth part is graphics.
 We will detail it in the next blog.